oliverjamescox/100-days-of-code/r1-log.md

 ### Day 12: June 16th, Tuesday

-**Today's Progress**: Finished Reading the [javascript.info](https://javascript.info) fundamentals section and started reading the code quality section
+**Today's Progress**: Finished Reading the [javascript.info](https://javascript.info) fundamentals section and started reading the code quality section, touched on mocha but little interest in this at the moment.

 ---